Chuck Quackenbush

-Charles Quackenbush is an American former politician and Florida law enforcement officer.
-A Republican, he served as Insurance Commissioner of California from 1995–2000 and as a California State Assemblyman representing the 22nd District, from 1986–1994.
+Charles Quackenbush (born April 20, 1954) is an American former politician and Florida law enforcement officer.
+A Republican, he served as Insurance Commissioner of California from 1995 to 2000 and as a California State Assemblyman representing the 22nd District, from 1986 to 1994.

 Background and political career

-Quackenbush was born on April 20, 1954 in Tacoma, Washington.
+Quackenbush was born on April 20, 1954, in Tacoma, Washington.
 As a child, he grew up in a military family and after graduating University of Notre Dame on a full ROTC scholarship, he joined the United States Army and rose to the rank of Captain as a helicopter pilot.
 In 1982, he left the military to join the family business in Silicon Valley.
 He was elected as a Republican to the California Assembly in 1986.

 In 1994 he was elected insurance commissioner, effectively applying considerable campaign contributions from various insurance companies.
 He won re-election in 1998.